pfapi/pfapi/README.md

 The same <a href="https://docs.strapi.io/developer-docs/latest/developer-resources/database-apis-reference/rest/api-parameters.html">Strapi API parameters</a>: sort, filters, populate, fields, pagination and publicationState works for Pfapi.

-By appending **preview**=1 to query string allows to preview un-published API handle.
+By appending **preview=1** to query string allows to preview un-published API handle.
 With publicationState=preview, we can preview un-published collection data.
 The preview permission is defined in Pfapi Key.

 <img alt="preview permission" src="https://github.com/pfapi/pfapi/blob/main/images/screen-shot3.png" />

-By appending **ss_rand**=1 to query string, it disables caching for data retrieving methods.
+By appending **ss_rand=1** to query string, it disables caching for data retrieving methods.

-In additional, groupBy is supported.
+In additional, **groupBy** is supported.

 For example: